Thermal Hall Effect in the Kitaev-Heisenberg System with Spin-Phonon Coupling

 {\it Results.} Considering a recent experiment on $\alpha\text{-RuCl}_3$~\cite{HaoxiangNC2021}, we set the phonon frequency $\omega_{\mathrm{ph}}=8$ meV, hereby the elastic constant $K=535.2$ meV/\angstrom$^2$.
-We first study this model with $\Gamma=0$ and $J_3=0$.
-In this case, we set $K_1={A}\mathrm{cos}\alpha$, $J_1={A}\mathrm{sin}\alpha$~\cite{JanssenPRL2016,ChernPRB2017,ConsoliPRB2020,KoyamaPRB2021}, and $A=\omega_\text{ph}$.
+Here, we set $K={A}\mathrm{sin}\alpha$, $J={A}\mathrm{cos}\alpha$~\cite{JanssenPRL2016,ChernPRB2017,ConsoliPRB2020,KoyamaPRB2021}.
+Ref.~\cite{HaoxiangNC2021} reported that the optical phonon energy is close to the spin-spin interaction in $\alpha\text{-RuCl}_3$ at low temperatures, hereby we set $A=\omega_\text{ph}$.
+The results for other parameters are shown in the supplementary material~\cite{Supple}.
 At zero field, the ground state of the classical model is the N\'{e}el state for $-0.15\pi<\alpha<0.5\pi$, the zigzag state for $0.5\pi<\alpha<0.85\pi$, the ferromagnetic (FM) state for $0.85\pi<\alpha<1.5\pi$, and the stripy state for $1.5\pi<\alpha<1.85\pi$~\cite{JanssenPRL2016,Supple}.
 These ground states are changed under a magnetic field~\cite{JanssenPRL2016,KoyamaPRB2021}.
 In this work, we rotate the magnetic field in the $ac$ plane (shown in Fig.~\ref{Fig:fig2}(b)) and label the angle between the magnetic field and the $c$ axis as $\theta$.
-Figure~\ref{Fig:fig2}(c) shows the phase diagram in the plane of $\alpha$ and $\theta$ at $|{\bf H}|=0.4 A$ and $g=0$.
+Figure~\ref{Fig:fig2}(c) shows the phase diagram in the plane of $\alpha$ and $\theta$ at $g_L\mu_B|{\bf H}|=0.4 A$ and $g=0$.
 Besides these four magnetic states, there appear another four magnetic states, including anti-ferromagnetic star state (AF Star), extended zigzag state, ferromagnetic star state (FM Star), and vortex state (vortex)~\cite{JanssenPRL2016,KoyamaPRB2021,Supple}.
 Remarkably, the spin-phonon interaction changes the magnetic ground state and modifies the phase diagram.
-As shown in Figs~\ref{Fig:fig2}(d) and~\ref{Fig:fig2}(e), the spin-phonon interaction increases the regions of the canted zigzag and extended zigzag states by suppressing the AF Star state when $0.5\pi<\alpha<0.75\pi$.
+As shown in Figs.~\ref{Fig:fig2}(d) and~\ref{Fig:fig2}(e), the spin-phonon interaction increases the regions of the canted zigzag and extended zigzag states by suppressing the AF Star state when $0.5\pi<\alpha<0.75\pi$.
 By further increasing the spin-phonon interaction, the extended zigzag state is replaced by the canted zigzag state (see Fig.~\ref{Fig:fig3}).
 These results imply that optical phonons stabilize the zigzag state under a magnetic field.